MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 DLP policies are created in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 They affect Power Platform canvas apps and Power Automate flows.
 To create a DLP policy, you need to be a [tenant admin](use-service-admin-role-manage-tenant.md) or have the [Environment Admin role](environments-overview.md#environment-permissions).

 > [!NOTE]
-> The ability to block connectors by using a three-way classification&mdash;**Business**, **Non-Business**, and **Blocked**&mdash;in addition to DLP policy UI support in the Power Platform admin center are currently in public preview.
-There is new DLP policy PowerShell support for three-way DLP policy classification, which is also in public preview.
+> The ability to block connectors by using a three-way classification&mdash;**Business**, **Non-Business**, and **Blocked**&mdash;in addition to DLP policy UI support in the Power Platform admin center is now generally available.
+There is new DLP policy PowerShell support for three-way DLP policy classification, which is also in generally available.
 Legacy DLP policy support for two-way classification (**Business** and **Non-Business**), along with admin center UI and PowerShell support for two-way classification, are currently generally available and will continue to be available for the foreseeable future.
 More information: [Connectors documentation](https://docs.microsoft.com/connectors/)

 ## Connector classification